eclipse/steady/docs/public/content/vuln_db/index.md

 **TL;DR: There is nothing to do, it's all automated :-)**

-When you deploy @@PROJECT_NAME@@ using Docker (using the script `setup-steady.sh`), not only the vulnerability data from project KB is *automatically imported*, but it is also *periodically updated* so that any new vulnerabilities are imported automatically into your @@PROJECT_NAME@@ backend.
+When you [deploy @@PROJECT_NAME@@ using Docker](../admin/tutorials/docker/), not only the vulnerability data from project KB is *automatically imported*, but it is also *periodically updated* so that any new vulnerabilities are imported automatically into your @@PROJECT_NAME@@ backend.

-If you want to customize the mechanism whereby vulnerabilities are imported or if you just want to learn more about it, please refer to the dedicated [technical documentation](../admin/manuals/updating_vuln_data).
+If you want to customize the mechanism whereby vulnerabilities are imported or if you just want to learn more about it, please refer to the dedicated [technical documentation](../user/manuals/updating_vuln_data).

 ## Why code-level vulnerability data are needed